zero gravity chair

 • chairs that are smaller and not described as XL, XXL or oversized

-• chairs without open steel tubing near the tops of the sides of the backrest
+• chairs without open tube framing near the tops of the sides of the backrest

 • chairs that are much wider than 33″ between outer edges of armrests